Tax

 HST Returns and Remittance

-• File HST returns with the CRA periodically.
+• File returns with the CRA periodically.

 Staying Compliant